Migrating a database from a third-party Redis cluster

 - In the management console

-, select the folder containing the cluster to restore. - In the list of services, select Managed Service for Redis.
+, go to the folder to restore the cluster in. - In the list of services, select Managed Service for Redis.

 - Click the cluster name and open the Monitoring tab.